Fiscal Balance in Egypt

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Emirates NBD Egypt Purchasing Managers’ Index (PMI) fell to 48.5 in January from 49.6 in December, representing the lowest reading since December 2017.
+The Emirates NBD Egypt Purchasing Managers’ Index (PMI) rose to 49.9 in March from 48.2 in February, representing the highest reading since August 2018.